flowerett/ecto_vista/README.md

 ### M1

 - [x] Support `Model.refresh` callback in Ecto.Schema for Materialized Views
+- [x] Implement automatic view versioning for a model
 - [ ] Support `create view` callback in Ecto.Migration

 ### M2
 - [ ] Support all options for refresh and create views
-- [ ] Implement automatic view versioning
+- [ ] Implement automatic view versioning for a migration

 ## Docs